 A victim of a sexual assault in MA may be eligible for financial compensation from the state for crime related expenses.
 To the extent insurance or other funds do not cover expenses, the survivor may be reimbursed for medical, counseling and dental expenses as well as lost wages.
 To be eligible, a police report must be filed with a law enforcement agency; survivors are exempt from the 5-day reporting requirement if there is “good cause” for the delay.
 If a survivor does not wish to file a police report, expenses incurred as a result of a forensic sexual assault exam may still be covered.
 The application must be filed within 3 years of the crime; if the survivor was under the age of 18 when the crime occurred, the survivor may apply until age 21.
 Please contact the Attorney General’s Victim Compensation and Assistance Division at 617-727-2200 for more information.
 You may also contact BARCC’s Legal Advocacy Program at 617-492-8306 for assistance with the application process.

-What to Expect After the Rape
+What to Expect After the Incident

 Every survivor reacts to rape in her/his own unique way.
 Some express their emotions – they may talk, cry, or scream – while others prefer to keep their feelings inside.
 Some will tell lots of people about the rape, while others wait months or years before discussing the rape.
 It is important to respect each person’s choices and individual style of coping.